glpaparelli/cloud-infrastructures/notes/08 - The Cross-Layer Function - Security.md

 Security is one of the most complex and vast aspect in computer science and in cloud computing.
-Too big to be trated in this class.
+Too big to be treated in this class.
 The following are just hints and basic terminology.
 Security is related to SLA: if you have a breach it means that you did not protect the data, hence you are liable.